ArunaStorage/documentation/get_started/basic_usage/05_How-To-Objects.md

 Information on finished or staging Objects can be fetched with their id and the id of their collection.

+This request needs at least READ permissions on the Object's Collection or the Project under which the Collection is registered.

 ```bash
 # Native JSON request to fetch information of an object by its unique id
 curl -H 'Authorization: Bearer <API_TOKEN>' \